tijanatoskovic/PP_projekat/README.md

 # Encryption and Decryption
 To run the encrypt command:
-  - go run . encrypt (filename).png
+  - go run . encryptFile (filename)
   - Enter your password
   - Confirm your password
 To run the decrypt command:
-  - go run . decrypt (filename).png
+  - go run . decryptFile (filename)
   - Enter your password
+To run encryption for the text given by the user:
+  - go run . encryptText
+  - Enter your text